venkatamutyala/courses/README.md

 # A list of courses I have taken and/or watched more than 50% of

-Git commands I us regularly:
+Git commands I use regularly:
   - git rebase
   - git push
   - git branch